-As of March 31, 2019, the Company had an accumulated deficit of \$1.0 billion and cash and cash equivalents and short-term investments in marketable securities of \$96.4 million.
-In January 2019, the Company issued and sold 761,130 shares of common stock at a weighted average price of \$11.17 per share through its ATM Offering Program and received total net proceeds of \$8.2 million (see Note 10).
-As of January 19, 2019, the Company's Shelf Registration Statement expired and accordingly the ATM Program was terminated.
-The Company also entered into a credit agreement (the "Term Loan") with affiliates of Healthcare Royalty Partners consisting of a six-year term loan facility for an aggregate principal of \$75.0 million in January 2019.
-The Company believes that its current available cash, cash equivalents, short-term investments in marketable securities and cash collected from UDENYCA® sales will be sufficient to fund its planned expenditures and meet the Company's obligations for at least 12 months following our financial statement issuance date.
+As of March 31, 2020, the Company had an accumulated deficit of \$859.4 million and cash and cash equivalents of \$193.3 million.
+The Company had \$35.6 million in net income for the three months ended March 31, 2020.
+The Company believes that its current available cash, cash equivalents and cash collected from UDENYCA® sales will be sufficient to fund its planned expenditures and meet the Company's obligations for at least 12 months following its financial statement issuance date.
 The Company may need to raise additional funds in the future; however, there can be no assurance that such efforts will be successful or that, in the event that they are successful, the terms and conditions of such financing will be favorable.
-If the Company is unable to generate sufficient cash from product sales or to obtain adequate financing when needed, it may have to delay, reduce the scope of or suspend one or more of its clinical trials, research and development programs or commercialization efforts.
+If the Company is unable to obtain adequate financing when needed, it may have to delay, reduce the scope of or suspend one or more of its clinical trials or research and development programs.